-Dreaming of a cruise vacation but don’t have a passport or don't have time to get a new one ?
+Dreaming of a cruise vacation but don’t have a passport or time to your current one renewed?
 There are a number of great cruise options to consider, which allow you to travel with other forms of identification.
+In other words, you do not always need a passport to go on a cruise and visit other destinations!

-For something different, Northern sailings to majestic Alaska or the picturesque towns of the Northeast and the maritime region of Canada are also fantastic alternatives.
+For something different, Northern sailings to the majestic state of Alaska or picturesque towns of the Northeast and the maritime region of Canada are also fantastic alternatives.

-Here's a look at some great cruise vacations that don't require a passport, and some important details to know before you book.
+Here's a look at some great cruise vacations that do not require a passport and some important details to know before you book.

 Cruising without a passport

-The ability to cruise internationally without a passport is convenient for many who don’t currently have that all-important travel document.
-There is a surprising list of destinations to choose from in the Western Hemisphere, including the U.S., Canada, the Caribbean and Mexico.
+The ability to cruise internationally without a passport is convenient for many who do not currently have that all-important travel document.
+There is a surprising list of destinations to choose from in the Western Hemisphere, including the U.S., Canada, the Caribbean, and Mexico.

 Cruising without a passport is often a misunderstood topic among cruise forums, with many not clear on the conditions for travel.

-The good news is that many cruise itineraries are allowed under the current regulations as part of the Western Hemisphere Travel Initiative (WHTI), which sets out some common rules for travel and cruising in the Americas.
-Under this program, American cruisers ages 16 and older can sail with approved identification, such as a government-issued photo ID, and a birth certificate on closed-loop cruises.
+The good news is that many cruise itineraries operate under the current regulations as part of the Western Hemisphere Travel Initiative (WHTI), which sets out some common rules for travel and cruising in the Americas.
+Under this program, American cruisers ages 16 and older can sail with approved identification, such as a government-issued photo ID and a birth certificate, on closed-loop cruises.
 Children 15 and younger can travel with a birth certificate as well.

 What are closed-loop cruises?

-A closed-loop cruise is a cruise that begins and ends at the same port in the United States, and travels within the Western Hemisphere, with at least one foreign port of call.
+A closed-loop sailing is a cruise that begins and ends at the same port in the United States, travels within the Western Hemisphere, and has at least one foreign port of call.

-For example, if you embark on a cruise leaving from Miami, venturing to at least one foreign port such as Cozumel, then returning back to Miami, you are completing a closed-loop cruise.
+For example, if you embark on a cruise leaving from Miami that ventures to at least one foreign port, such as Cozumel, prior to returning back to Miami, you are completing a closed-loop cruise.

-On the other hand, the U.S. Customs and Border Protection notes that if you board a cruise ship in San Diego, California, sail through the Panama Canal (stopping at a foreign port during the cruise), and end the cruise in Miami, Florida, you have not taken a closed-loop cruise.
+On the other hand, the U.S. Customs and Border Protection notes that if you board a cruise ship in San Diego, California, sail through the Panama Canal (and stop at a foreign port during the cruise), before ending the cruise in Miami, Florida, you have not taken a closed-loop cruise.
+That is referred to as an open-jaw sailing, even though you are beginning and ending the cruise in the United States.

 Close-loop cruise destinations